JerryfromBrooklyn/project/docs/FileStructureAndDependencies.md

 ## Key Component: Dashboard

-The **Dashboard component (`src/components/Dashboard.jsx`)** is the central UI component of the application.
+The **Dashboard component (`src/pages/Dashboard.tsx`)** is the central UI component of the application.
 It provides tab-based navigation to different sections:

 1. **Home**: User information and face registration
-2. **Matches**: Photos where the user has been recognized
+2. **Photos**: Photos where the user has been recognized (Previously 'Matches')
 3. **Upload**: Interface for uploading and managing photos
 4. **Trash**: View and manage trash photos
+5. **Events**: *Temporarily unavailable* - This tab is currently hidden or displays a placeholder while functionality is being improved.

 ## Dependency Relationships